jpmghyston/harvest-enhancer/README.md

 # Harvest Enhancer

-An extension for Harvest that helps you if you bill your customers in days.
+An extension for Harvest that helps you if you bill your customers in days rather than hours.

 Currently includes the following functionality:
 * Button to convert days to hours when filling in timesheet